 COLLEGE MATHEMATICS...is designed to review and develop fundamental concepts of mathematics pertinent to the areas of: 1) arithmetic and algebra; 2) geometry and trigonometry; and 3) probability and statistics.
 Special emphasis is placed on problem solving, critical thinking and logical reasoning, making connections, and using calculators.
-PREREQUISITE: 10834109 Pre-Algebra or equivalent

-ECE: ADMINISTERING AN EARLY CHILDHOOD EDUCATION PROGRAM... prepares student to analyze the components of an ECE facility; design an ECE program; analyze the aspects of personnel supervision; outline financial components of an ECE program; apply laws & regulations related to an ECE facility; advocate for the early childhood profession; and integrate strategies that support diversity and anti-bias perspectives.
+PREREQUISITE: 10834109 Pre-Algebra or equivalent prepares the student to analyze the components of an ECE facility; design an ECE program; analyze the aspects of personnel supervision; outline financial components of an ECE program; apply laws and regulations related to an ECE facility; advocate for the early childhood profession; and integrate strategies that support diversity and anti-bias perspectives.